 Risk is inherent in every material business activity that the Company undertakes.
-The Company's business exposes it to strategic, credit, market, liquidity, compliance, operational and reputational risks.
+The Company's business exposes it to strategic, credit, market, liquidity, compliance, operational and reputational risks, which incorporate environmental and social considerations.
 The Company must manage these risks to maximize its long-term results by ensuring the integrity of its assets and the quality of its earnings.
-To support the Company's corporate goals and objectives, risk appetite, and business and risk strategies, the Company maintains a governance structure that delineates the responsibilities for risk management activities, as well as governance and oversight of those activities, by management and the Company's Board.
+To support the Company's corporate goals and objectives, risk appetite, and business and risk strategies, the Company maintains a governance structure that delineates the responsibility for risk management activities, as well as governance and oversight of those activities, by management and the Company's Board.

 Executive management develops for Board approval the Company's Risk Framework, which defines the accountability of the Company and its employees in managing risk; the Company's Risk Appetite Statement, which defines the parameters under which the Company will take risk; and the Company's strategic and financial operating plans.
-Management monitors, and the Board oversees directly and through its committees, the Company's financial performance, execution against the strategic and financial operating plans, compliance with the risk appetite metrics and the adequacy of internal controls.
+Management monitors, and the Board oversees directly and through its committees, including local governance (remuneration) committees, as applicable, the Company's financial performance, execution against the strategic and financial operating plans, compliance with risk appetite metrics and adequacy of internal controls.

-The Company believes that prudent risk management practices are applied to its incentive remuneration programs across the enterprise.
 The Company continually evaluates the design of its remuneration programs in accordance with the Risk Framework.
+Also, Risk conducts an annual review of the Company's remuneration programs and processes.

-The Committee is committed to a remuneration governance structure that effectively contributes to the Company's broader risk management policies.
+The Company applies prudent risk management practices to its incentive remuneration programs and is committed to a remuneration governance structure that effectively contributes to the Company's overall risk management policies.

 The Company's incentive plans are designed to compensate employees based on their performance ratings for results against their individual performance plan and behaviors, as well as overall Company and line of business performance.

-Annual budgets for incentive pools are established as part of the overall financial planning process so that planned incentives align to the overall anticipated performance of the Bank.
+Annual budgets for incentive pools are established as part of the overall financial planning process so that planned incentives align to the overall anticipated performance of the Company.
 Incentive pools are based on a combination of financial, risk and non-financial measures and performance.
-The determination of incentive pools is also subject to management discretion, taking into account overall performance, inclusive of risk, of the Bank and /or specific lines of business and other factors including the achievement of strategic objectives and a qualitative assessment of the quality and sustainability of earnings over time.
-Incentive pools may be adjusted to reflect long-term risk arising through line of business and product performance.
+The determination of incentive pools is also subject to management discretion, taking into account overall performance, inclusive of risk, of the Company and/or specific lines of business and other factors including the achievement of strategic objectives and a qualitative assessment of the quality and sustainability of earnings over time.
+Incentive pools may be adjusted to reflect all current and long-term risks, considering the Company's Risk Framework, arising through line of business and product performance.